TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters: Abstract

 \section{Abstract}

 The correlation between inner super-Earths (SEs) and outer cold Jupiters (CJs) provides an important constraint on the formation and dynamical evolution of planetary systems.
 Previous studies have suggested a positive connection between these two populations, particularly around metal-rich stars, and proposed that nearly all CJ-hosting stars may also harbor inner SEs.
-In this work, we use TESS transit to investigate the occurrence of hot SEs in systems with known CJs detected by radial velocity (RV).
-Out of a statistical sample of 132 CJ systems, we identify five transiting hot super-Earths (1--4$R_\oplus,\,P<10\,\rm d$) around four stars, including one new candidate (TOI-6965.01) around HD 50554.
+In this work, we use TESS transits to investigate the occurrence of hot super-Earths (HSE; 1--4$R_\oplus,\,P<10\,\rm d$) in systems with known CJs detected by radial velocity.
+Out of a statistical sample of 132 CJ systems, we identify five transiting HSEs around four stars, including one new candidate (TOI-6965.01) around HD 50554.
 To enable statistical analysis, we first validate the two candidates around HD 50554 using TESS photometry, archival RV measurements, and Gaia astrometry.
-After accounting for detection sensitivity and geometric transit probability, we find that the presence of CJs enhances the occurrence rate of hot super-Earths by a factor of $8.1^{+4.3}_{-3.2}$ relative to field stars, with the case of no enhancement being ruled out at 99.9\% confidence level.
-Taking into account the average multiplicity of hot SEs, we find that about 87\% of CJ systems host at least one hot SE.
-Our results provide strong supporting evidence for a positive SE–CJ correlation.
+After accounting for detection sensitivity and geometric transit probability, we find that the presence of CJs enhances the occurrence rate of HSEs by a factor of $6.5^{+3.1}_{-2.3}$ relative to field stars, with the case of no enhancement being ruled out at 99.9\% confidence level.
+Taking into account the average multiplicity of HSEs, we find that about 91\% of CJ systems host at least one HSE.
+Our results provide strong supporting evidence for a positive HSE–CJ correlation.
 We also briefly explore the correlation around metal-poor hosts and for specific sub-populations (e.g., warm super Earths or cold super Jupiters).

 \keywords{Exoplanet systems (484), Exoplanet detection methods (489), Astrostatistics (1882)}